Counselling With A Difference - Kaushika Shah MBACP

 Diplomas in teaching specialist subjects – Maths level 5 and ESOL level 4

-I have been working as a volunteer counsellor at a local Counselling agency since 1998 using an Integrative approach, adapting my counselling style and approach to suit the needs of the clients, drawing on approaches from all my training and learning.
+I have worked as a volunteer counsellor at a local Counselling agency since 1998 using an Integrative approach, adapting my counselling style and approach to suit the needs of the clients, drawing on approaches from all my training and learning.

-I also do Initial Assessments to establish client needs and consider necessary approach that would best suit each individual client.
-In Intake panel, the assessors allocate a suitable counsellor to each client, referring the client on, in cases where the agency is unable to cater for their needs.
+I also did Initial Assessments to establish client needs and consider necessary approach that would best suit each individual client.
+In Intake panel, the assessors allocated a suitable counsellor to each client, referring the client on, in cases where the agency is unable to cater for their needs.

 I have also done supervised family contact work